Purchasing a new home in Maryland

-Purchasing a home is intimidating for most people, but with a little planning ahead of time, it isn't very complex.
+Purchasing a home is a stressful event for many people, but with some up-front planning, it isn't all that confusing.

-These are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-Should you have questions about this information or if you're ready to get started, simply contact me here or e-mail me at .
+If you have questions about any of this information or if you're ready to get started, simply contact me here or e-mail me at .

 Step 1 – Prepare to buy

 There are many things you should do prior to starting your home search.

 When you begin your search, you'll probably want to form a check list of items you want, get an idea of what school districts you'd like to live in, and start planning your budget.